Niccolò and Maffeo Polo: Second voyage

 As soon as he was elected in 1271, Pope Gregory X (the former Teobaldo Visconti) received the letter from Kublai Khan, remitted by Niccolò and Maffeo.
 Kublai Khan was asking for the dispatch of a hundred missionaries, and some oil from the lamp of Jerusalem.
 The two Polos (this time accompanied by the 17-year-old Marco Polo) returned to Mongolia, accompanied by two Dominican friars, Niccolò de Vicence and Guillaume de Tripoli.
 The two friars did not finish the voyage due to fear, but the Polos reached Kanbaliq and remitted the presents from the Pope to Kublai in 1274.
 It is usually said that the Polos used the Northern Silk Road although the possibility of a southern route has been advanced.
 The Polos spent the next 17 years in China.
-Kublai Khan took a liking to Marco, who was an engaging storyteller.
+According to The Travels of Marco Polo (Il Milione), Kublai Khan took a liking to Marco, who was an engaging storyteller.
 He was sent on many diplomatic missions throughout his empire.
-Marco carried out diplomatic assignments but also entertained the Khan with interesting stories and observations about the lands he traveled.
-According to Marco's travel account, the Polos asked several times for permission to return to Europe but the Great Khan appreciated the visitors so much that he would not agree to their departure.
+Marco carried out diplomatic assignments but also entertained the Khan with interesting stories and observations about the lands he travelled.
+According to Marco's travel account, the Polos asked several times for permission to return to Europe, but the Great Khan appreciated the visitors so much that he would not agree to their departure.

 Only in 1291 did Kublai entrust Marco with his last duty, to escort the Mongol princess Kököchin (Cocacin in Il Milione) to her betrothed, the Ilkhan Arghun.
-The party traveled by sea, departing from the southern port city of Quanzhou and sailing to Sumatra, and then to Persia via Sri Lanka and India.
+The party travelled by sea, departing from the southern port city of Quanzhou and sailing to Sumatra, and then to Persia via Sri Lanka and India.
 In 1293 or 1294 the Polos reached the Ilkhanate, ruled by Gaykhatu after the death of Arghun, and left Kököchin with the new Ilkhan.
 Then they moved to Trebizond and from that city sailed to Venice.